-The General Protection Data Regulation (GDPR) sets requirements to those who have a day-to-day responsibility for the protection of data.
+The General Data Regulation (GDPR) sets requirements for those who have a day-to-day responsibility for the protection of data.
 It also makes it easier for people to control how their data is used.

 What information will New Day Therapy hold and how will it be used?

-How is my data kept and how long is it kept for?
+How is my data kept and how long for?